 Should your child be kept home from school?

 Yes.
-The child should stay home if his/her temperature is 101 degrees or more unless the child is less than six (6) months of age and the fever should be less than 100 degrees to attend school.
-Keep child home until fever-free for twenty-four (24) hours without the use of fever controlling medications.
+The child should stay home if his/her temperature is 100.0 degrees or more unless the child is less than six (6) months of age, then the fever should be less than 100.0 degrees to attend school.
+Keep child home until fever-free for 24-hours without the use of fever controlling medications.
+If your child attends school (with fever) and presents to school nurse, your child will be sent home due to illness.
+This sick day (Day 1 of Fever) and the following sick day (Day 2 of Fever) will be medically excused by the school nurse.
+Any additional sick days for the child with fever (Day 3 or more) will require a parent or provide note for the absence.

 Should your child be kept home from school?

 Yes.
 The child should stay home if mouth sore is present.
-The child should stay home until sore starts to heal producing scab.
+The child should stay home until sore starts to heal, producing a scab.

 Should you keep your child home from school?

 No. By the time the rash appears, children are no longer contagious and do not need to stay home.
-Keep students home until fever-free for twenty-four (24) hours without the use of fever controlling medications.
+Keep students home until fever-free for 24-hours without the use of fever controlling medications.

 Should you keep your child home from school?

 Yes.
 Children may return to school when all lesions are dry.
-In addition, keep students home until fever-free for twenty-four (24) hours without the use of fever controlling medications.
+In addition, keep students home until fever-free for 24-hours without the use of fever controlling medications.

 Should you keep your child home from school?